 A: We limit our classes and programs to between 4 and 14 students—depending on the activity.
 We keep class sizes small, so that every student knows their instructor, and so that the instructor can watch every student like a mother hawk to ensure both safety, and learning of proper technique.

 Q: Do I need to register, or can I just show up for a class on a drop-in basis?

 A: We do not accept walk-in students.
 You need to register online for the classes you want.
 Classes fill up quickly at FEMPRESS, so you are encouraged to sign up as soon as possible for the classes you would like to attend.
 If the classes show as full, please add your name to the waitlist.
 99% of the time, you will end up getting into the class you want.
 If you are on the waitlist, and get in to the class, you will receive an email confirmation no later than 1 hour prior to the class that you are waitlisted for.

 Q: Is there a changing room in the studio?
 Showers?

 A: There is a restroom where you can change your clothes.
-We also have shelves and tables to store your personal items while taking classes.
+We also have lockers to store your personal items while taking classes, please bring a lock.
 There are NO showers on premises.

 Q: What else should I know?